rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 terraform import module.sumo-module.sumologic_hierarchy.awso_hierarchy 0000000000001354
 ```

+## Final Deployment
-skip to step 6 (may need to backtrack to import for fields or heirarchy above to get one clean deploy)
+skip to step 6 in origional docs and deploy.
+You may need to backtrack to import for fields or heirarchy above to get one clean deploy.
 ```
 terraform validate
 terraform plan
 terraform apply
 ```

+## Custom Cloudtrail / Watch /ALB FERs
+This project includes custom FERs in field.tf that are compatible with both AWSO created or existing cloudtrail sources (provided ```_sourcecategory=*cloudtrail*```).
+You can see the modified FERs in field.tf and further edit if necessary.

+For a customer with existing centralized cloudtrail collection it's better to scope to ```_sourcecategory=*cloudtrail* ``` instead of ```account=* region=*```.

+This is because the account field does not exist in cloudtrails where a customer already has existing collection.
+Using this workaround will create a FER contention (because they run in random order): https://help.sumologic.com/docs/observability/aws/other-configurations-tools/integrate-control-tower-accounts/#step-3-create-field-extraction-rule.

+In such a config the user could include this extra central FER for cloudtrails in as an additional FER in this project if necessary. (see "DEMONSTRATION CENTRAL FER FOR EXISTING SINGLE BUCKET CLOUDTRAILS" in field.tf)